-Benfotiamine is a relative of thiamine, which is better known as vitamin B1.
+Benfotiamine is a relative of thiamine, better known as vitamin B1.
 Thiamine is critical for the metabolism of our brain’s major energy source—glucose.
-Benfotiamine, which converts to thiamine in the body, enters cells more easily than thiamine.
-Although a pilot study of benfotiamine has found cognitive improvement in Alzheimer’s disease patients, no clinical studies have determined whether it can prevent age-related cognitive decline or dementia in healthy adults.
+And benfotiamine, which converts to thiamine in the body, enters cells more easily than thiamine.
+Some studies suggested that benfotiamine treatment slowed cognitive decline in people with mild cognitive impairment or mild Alzheimer’s disease, but the studies were small and inconclusive.
 Benfotiamine appears to be safe when used at standard doses.

 NOTE: This is not a comprehensive safety evaluation or complete list of potentially harmful drug interactions.
 It is important to discuss safety issues with your physician before taking any new supplement or medication.

 Benfotiamine supplements are available over-the-counter, often in capsules containing 150–300 mg.
 In a randomized controlled trial in people with mild cognitive impairment or mild Alzheimer’s disease, a benfotiamine dose of 300 mg, orally, twice daily, was tested .
 Other studies in clinical populations have used doses ranging from 200–600 mg/day [7; 10; 11].

 Information on safety and drug interactions with thiamine from the Mayo Clinic

 Full scientific report (PDF) on Cognitive Vitality Reports